vesaakerman/easy-deposit-properties/README.md

        -h, --help      Show help message
        -v, --version   Show version of this program

+    Subcommand: load-props - Load a deposit.properties file and import it in the backend repository.
+      -h, --help   Show help message

+     trailing arguments:
+      <properties-file> (required)   The deposit.properties file to be read.
+    ---

     Subcommand: run-service - Starts EASY Deposit Properties as a daemon that services HTTP requests -h, --help   Show help message
     ---